Marcello Quintanilha

 The contract with the Belgian publisher made Quintanilha move to Barcelona, to stay closer to the series' writers.
-He also started to publish illustrations for the Spanish newspapers El País and Vanguardia.
+He also started to publish illustrations for the Spanish newspapers El País and La Vanguardia.
 At the same time, he continued to produce albums for the Brazilian audience.
 For his 2009 comic Sábado dos meus amores he was awarded the HQMIX Trophy as best Brazilian artist.

 In 2016, he was awarded the Fauve Polar SNCF award at the 43rd Festival d'Angoulême, for his graphic novel Tungstène.

 In 2020 he published a prose novel, Deserama.

 In 2022, at the Angoulême International Comics Festival, he is awarded the Prize for Best Album for his work Écoute, jolie Marcia.